 “[Victor] we soon glimpsed running across the lawn with the speed of a rabbit.
 To give himself more freedom of movement, he had stripped to his undershirt.
 Reaching the main avenue of the park, which was bordered by huge chestnut trees, he tore his last garment in two, as if it were simply made of gauze; then, climbing the nearest tree with the ease of a squirrel, he perched in the middle of the branches.”

 The sight of a naked boy in the trees was beyond decorum, and the male guests attempted to recapture Victor and end his escape.
 They employed a variety of means to do so, and Itard also attempted to reclaim Victor.
-But nothing anyone said or did enticed the boy, and no promise of future punishment by Itard stopped Victor from leaping gleefully from tree to tree.
+But nothing anyone said or did enticed the boy, and no promise of future punishment by Itard stopped Victor of Aveyron from leaping gleefully from tree to tree.
 He was in his element and must have decided to make the most of his freedom.
 Finally, however, a gardener had enough sense to suggest that the men use a basket of peaches and, “nature ceding to this argument, the runaway came down from the tree and let himself be captured.”

 *A French surgeon and researcher on feral children named Serge Aroles maintains that Victor of Aveyron was not a genuine feral child.
 According to Arole, scars on his body were not the consequence of living in the forest but acquired because of physical abuse by his parents or whoever raised him.
 Arole also maintains that it would practically impossible for a 5 or 6-year-old child to live on his or her own.
 Itard’s intensive training also seems to indicate that Victor was likely mentally disabled or suffered from autism, which may further explain why his caregivers abused and mistreated him.